devops329/devops/instruction/automation/automation.md

 - What is the competency level of my DevOps team?
 Do they know how to code?
 Is it better to buy automation tools than to build your own?
 - Can I leverage existing skill sets?
 If the team only knows one language, should I write all the tools in that language?
 - Am I using the right tools for the right job, or am I using tools for purposes it wasn't created for?
-- Are my tools battle-tested and well supported, or am I using them simply because they seem cool?
+- Are my tools battle-tested and well-supported, or am I using them simply because they seem cool?

 There are some tools that should be in the toolkit of every DevOps engineer.
 These include shell scripting, Git, SQL, Curl, Docker, an orchestration tool such as Terraform or CloudFormation, and a CI pipeline scripting tool like GitHub Actions or CircleCI.